jjesusfilho/RegisDSeducation/readme.md

 ## Analysis methods

 Three models were tested for their effectiveness on modeling the data, a simple multilinear regression, random forest, and deep learning.
 The linear regression (figure 9) worked very well with an RSME of 11% which would be very effective.
 One will notice that at graduation rates under about 30% the model diverged more from actuals.
 The Deep learning algorithm performed slightly better with an RSME of only 9% (figure 10).
-The deep learning model was trained utilizing the 'h2o' API which has pluggins to integrate well with R and Python.
+The deep learning model was trained utilizing the 'h2o' API which has pluggins to integrate well with R and Python.This model was trained using default parameters using 2 hidden layers with 200 nodes each.
+Hyper-parametrization did not improve performance or accuracy.

 ## Results